mkolczynska/martakolczynska/content/post/first-post.md

 categories = ["R"]
 +++

+This blog is going to be mostly about my adventures with R, primarily using survey data, and usually somewhat related to my social science interests; to share code and hopefully get feedback.

+### How it all started

 Human capacity for generating ideas is greater than the capacity of developing ideas into papers.

 *So why write a blog and not keep a diary or a plain text file sitting safely on your hard drive, [kochanie](https://pl.wiktionary.org/wiki/kochanie)?*

-Because I can, because I want to, and I was encouraged by a colleague (cf. the three reasons for why people don't participate in politics by [Brady, Verba, and Scholzman 1995: 271](https://www.cambridge.org/core/journals/american-political-science-review/article/beyond-ses-a-resource-model-of-political-participation/CE74BA78807755F0A09E589D631EB03E)).
+Why people don't participate in politics?
+Because they can't, because they don't want to, and because no one asked ([Brady, Verba, and Scholzman 1995: 271](https://www.cambridge.org/core/journals/american-political-science-review/article/beyond-ses-a-resource-model-of-political-participation/CE74BA78807755F0A09E589D631EB03E)).

 ### Step 1.
 R